-David Suomi is currently the Deputy Regional Administrator of the Federal Aviation Administration's (FAA) Northwest Region.
-In this capacity, he, and the Regional Administrator, serve as the principal representatives of the FAA Administrator and the senior FAA officials in the region.
-They provide corporate leadership in cross-organizational matters and represent the FAA before industry, the public and governmental organizations.
+David Suomi is currently the Acting Regional Administrator of the Federal Aviation Administration's (FAA) Northwest Region.
+In this capacity, he serves as the principal representative of the FAA Administrator and the senior FAA officials in the region.
+He provides corporate leadership in cross-organizational matters and represents FAA before industry, the public, and governmental organizations.
 David also serves as the US Department of Transportation (DOT) Regional Transportation Coordinator (RETCO) designated to carry out critical functions for DOT in response to disasters as documented in the National Response Framework.

 Prior to his FAA roles, Mr. Suomi served in a variety of senior executive roles associated with private and public-sector aviation management positions, and has represented interests before Federal, State and local governments.
 He was vice president of BAA USA, Inc., the US subsidiary of BAA plc, the United Kingdom private sector airport company that owned and operated London Heathrow, as well as other major aviation facilities around the world.

 Mr. Suomi is an accredited aviation professional with a record of accomplishment of increasingly responsible experience in chief executive officer and chief operating officer roles at U.S. airports, ranging from small reliever fields to large hubs, including Chicago's O'Hare and Midway Airports.
 His primary responsibilities included liaison with governmental (executive and Congressional) officials, Airport Improvement Program oversight, facility safety, emergency preparedness and response, security and operations, community relations, and stakeholder relations and facility development.